Skip to main content

 A scholarship helps pay for tuition, books, and room and board.
 To qualify for one, having an excellent academic or athletic track record helps, but so does having a knack for community service or writing an excellent essay.
 So, encourage your teen now to get involved and hone their skills in areas in which they excel.

 Taking advanced placement (AP) courses in high school can pay off in the long run — literally.
-Doing so gives students a head start in earning their degree since 90 percent of U.S. colleges and universities offer credits for certain AP courses.
-That means fewer credits and books to pay for later on.5
+Doing so gives students a head start in earning their degree since 90 percent of U.S. colleges and universities offer credits for certain AP courses, oftentimes allowing them to skip introductory or core courses.
+With fewer credits and books to pay for they’ll save money on tuition — and might even graduate early in the process.3

 Create a budget